rapturerose/rubiks-cube/README.md

 # rubiks-cube
-This is a repository to collect all information for my Rubik's Cube Solver project to help me get a better understanding.
+This is a repository for an OpenGL C program to solve the Rubik's Cube.
-I am a Cyber Security student.